Legal Issues for Reiki Practitioners in California

 - Reasonable suspicion of child abuse, elder abuse, or dependent adult abuse.

-- When you feel that there is reasonable suspicion that someone is about to seriously harm him or herself or an identifiable victim(s).
+- When you feel that there is reasonable suspicion that someone is about to seriously harm themselves or an identifiable victim(s).

-If this happens, you must contact a local law enforcement agency.
+If this happens, you are legally required to contact a local law enforcement agency.
 You can do so confidentially.

 There are additional issues that are involved in these “reporting laws.”
 Please consult an attorney if you have any questions about the laws pertaining to practicing Reiki within your state.